boolean-uk/ood-gilded-rose-challenge/domain-model.md

    EXCEPT "aged brie": it increases its quality
    EXCEPT "Sulfuras": it  never has to be sold and always quality = 80 EXCEPT "Backstage": it increases in quality as its SellIn value approaches.
-   Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or les Quality drops to 0 after the concert
+   Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less Quality drops to 0 after the concert
    EXCEPT "conjured": it lowers quality twice as fast as normal items
 - The Quality of an item is never negative
 - The Quality of an item is never more than 50